nossie531/easy_node/README.md

 These smart pointers behavior is similar to `Rc` and `Weak`.<br/>
 However, there are several important differences between them.<br/>

+* This crate smart pointer comparison is based on location.
+* This crate weak reference upgrade returns strong reference location.

 See the API documentation for details.